All Episodes

 FDR's first midterm election and George W. Bush's first midterm.

-That was right after 9 11.
+That was right after 9-11.

-One occasion only the president's party gained seats in the Senate.
+One occasion, only the president's party gained seats in the Senate.

-You know, if you go to 21, you know, Democrats, this is the first midterm of Obama.
+You know, if you go to 2010, you know, Democrats, this is the first midterm of Obama, they lost 69 seats, 63 in the House, six in the Senate.

-That's Obama's first midterm.
+That's Obama's first midterm while Obama was president.

 And right after, of course, the health care bill.

-If you go to 94, this is Bill Clinton's first midterm, Democrats lost 60 seats, 52 in the House, eight in the Senate.
+Democrats lost 60 seats, 52 in the House, eight in the Senate.

 I don't know why the history is that way.